system-zero/system-zero/data/docs/la.md

     private "privatevar" = "accessible only by the members of the map" }

-  - keys can be only string types and can start with a digit
+  - keys can be only string types and may start with a digit or an underscore

   # Accessing maps